-- CESR sliding joint was designed more than 30 years ago. - Though with the RF-contact shielding the bellows, the steps in the CESR sliding joints forms a RF cavities. - We have observed resonant RF excitation in the cavities, and cause significant heating some particular opening. - Most modern designs of RFshielded bellows have much smoother transitions, to reduce RF-impedance.
+- Though with the RF-contact shielding the bellows, the steps in the CESR sliding joints forms a RF cavities. - We have observed resonant RF excitation in the cavities, and cause significant heating some particular opening. - Most modern designs of RF-shielded bellows have much smoother transitions, to reduce RF-impedance.